 Along these lines, some scientists and philosophers seek the foundation of morality by exploring how it might have developed through natural selection.
 Psychologists such as Debra Lieberman and Carlton Patrick argue that much of morality is an adaptation of our physical disgust mechanisms.
 Other people look to humanity’s primate relatives for clues about how morality might have developed from factors such as genetic kinship and group cohesion.

 There is also the Epicurean perspective.
 The Epicureans were a philosophical school of thought that began in Ancient Greece.
 In striking similarity to modern science, they believed that the universe was composed of atoms and void.
-The only foundation for human morality was our sensations (either intellectual or physical) that something was good.
+The only foundation for human morality was our sensation (either intellectual or physical) that something was good.
 Although this might sound like an argument for hedonism, the Epicureans wanted people to honestly examine what truly gave them the most pleasure.
 Did wanton sex and overindulgence really give more pleasure than loving relationships and moderate consumption?
 The Epicureans argued that the short-term burst of pleasure from hedonism didn’t match the long-term pleasure of healthy living and deep conversations.
 I tend to agree.